agi-brain/xuance/docs/source/documents/usage/installation.rst

 .. code-block:: bash

-    pip install xuanpolicy
+    pip install xuance

 This command does not include the dependencies of deep learning toolboxes.

-You can also install the **XuanPolicy** with PyTorch_, TensorFlow2_, MindSpore_, or all of them.
+You can also install the **XuanCe** with PyTorch_, TensorFlow2_, MindSpore_, or all of them.

 .. code-block:: bash

-    pip install xuanpolicy[torch]
+    pip install xuance[torch]

 or

 .. code-block:: bash

-    pip install xuanpolicy[tensorflow]
+    pip install xuance[tensorflow]

 or

 .. code-block:: bash

-    pip install xuanpolicy[mindspore]
+    pip install xuance[mindspore]

 or

 .. code-block:: bash

-    pip install xuanpolicy[all]
+    pip install xuance[all]

 Install from GitHub repository
 ---------------------------------------------

-Alternatively, you can install XuanPolicy from its GitHub repository.
+Alternatively, you can install XuanCe from its GitHub repository.

 .. note::